rosalindfranklininstitute/rsecon25-intro-to-kubernetes/mkdocs/docs/kubernetes-architecture.md

 - Kube-proxy - Handles network routing and load balancing for services within the cluster.

 ---
+## Basic resources

+### Containers: The Building Blocks

+A container is a lightweight, standalone, executable package that includes everything needed to run a piece of software: code, runtime, libraries, and system tools.

+Why Containers?

+- **Portability**: Runs the same across environments.
+- **Isolation**: Each container runs independently.
+- **Efficiency**: Uses fewer resources than virtual machines.

+### Pods: The Smallest Deployable Unit in Kubernetes

+A pod is a group of one or more containers that share storage, network, and a specification for how to run the containers.

+**Key Characteristics**:

+- Containers in a pod share the same IP address and port space.
+- Pods are ephemeral—if a pod dies, Kubernetes can replace it.
+- Typically, a pod contains a single container, but can include sidecars (e.g., logging or proxy containers).

+**Analogy**: Think of a pod as a wrapper around containers that Kubernetes can manage.

+### Deployments: Managing Application Lifecycle

+A deployment is a Kubernetes object that manages a set of pods and ensures the desired number of replicas are running at all times.

+**Features**:

+- **Declarative updates**: You define the desired state, and Kubernetes makes it happen.
+- **Rollouts and rollbacks**: Easily update your application or revert to a previous version.

-## How do these components work together?
+## How could these components work together?

-1. You submit a deployment via `kubectl`.
+1. You submit a **deployment** manifest via `kubectl apply -f`.
 2. The **API Server** receives the request.
 3. The **Scheduler** picks a suitable node.
 4. The **Controller Manager** ensures the desired state is maintained.
-5. The **Kubelet** on the chosen node pulls the container image and starts the pod.
+5. The **Kubelet** on the chosen node pulls the container image and starts the **pod**.
+6. The pod creates the relevant **containers** as the manifest describes
 6. **Kube-proxy** ensures networking is set up so the pod can communicate.

 ---